What is a creative director?

 What software tools are generally used by creative directors?

-They generally have a firm grasp of design and editing software such as Adobe Creative Suite, including Illustrator, Photoshop, and InDesign.
+They generally have a firm grasp of Adobe Creative Suite, including Illustrator, Photoshop, and InDesign.
 They may also use video editing software like Adobe Premiere Pro and animation software like After Effects.
 Additionally, they should be familiar with project management tools and presentation software.

 How important are communication skills for a creative director?